dpsmca/jquery-throttle-debounce/README.md

 ## Release History ##

+1.2.0 - (2024-06-21) Made some updates for more modern JavaScript.
 1.1 - (3/7/2010) Fixed a bug in jQuery.throttle where trailing callbacks executed later than they should.
 Reworked a fair amount of internal logic as well.
 1.0 - (3/6/2010) Initial release as a stand-alone project.
 Migrated over from jquery-misc repo v0.4 to jquery-throttle repo v1.0, added the no_trailing throttle parameter and debounce functionality.

 ## License ##
 Copyright (c) 2010 "Cowboy" Ben Alman
 Dual licensed under the MIT and GPL licenses.
 [http://benalman.com/about/license/](http://benalman.com/about/license/)